tatuto-riku/fix_flashback/README.md

 ## Other fixes

-- **Entity stuck-sliding (定点移動) during replays** — When Smooth Movement is installed, recorded entities slide linearly between positions instead of snapping to the replayed location.
+- **Entity stuck-sliding during replays** — When Smooth Movement is installed, recorded entities slide linearly between positions instead of snapping to the replayed location.
 Fix Flashback clamps the client-side interpolation step count back to the vanilla default after each teleport packet and disables Smooth Movement's entity smoothing while a replay is playing, so entities stay put at their recorded positions.

 ## How it works